R1c4rdCo5t4/fcul-mei-notes/1sem/TFDis/notes/test-2-notes.md

 		- **Post-condition**: result and state after execution
 	- Operations are modeled using a **transition function**: δ(s, op(param)) → ⟨s', result⟩
 - **Consensus-based Universal Construction**
-	- Uses **to-broadcast** to build fault-tolerant distributed objects
+	- Generic way to build fault-tolerant distributed shared objects
+	- Uses **TO-broadcast**
 	- Clients invoke operations and servers apply them sequentially and return results
 	- Ensures all non-faulty processes execute the same operation sequence
 - **Ledger Object**
 	- **Append-only atomic data structure with immutable history** ensuring sequential consistency
 	- **Comparisons**
-		- vs Blockchain: blockchains are a specific type of ledger with cryptographic linking and additional features like decentralization and trust mechanisms
+		- **vs Blockchain:** blockchains are a specific type of ledger with cryptographic linking and additional features like decentralization and trust mechanisms
-		- vs Read/Write Registers: ledgers prevent overwriting data and retain all values, unlike registers
+		- **vs Read/Write Registers:** ledgers prevent overwriting data and retain all values, unlike registers
-		- vs State Machine: ledgers store full history, while state machines only store the latest state
+		- **vs State Machine:** ledgers store full history, while state machines only store the latest state
 - The distributed computing models *CAMP(n,t)\[CONS]*, *CAMP(n,t)\[TO-broadcast]* and *CAMP(n,t)\[LEDGER]* are equivalent → **they have the same computability power**
 - These models are enough for implementing the state machine replication approach → **a universal construction**